ionStici/node/mds/nest/auth-intro.md

 ## Key Components of JWT-Based Authentication

-- **JWT Token:** A token that carries information about the user and is used for further verification
+- **JWT Token:** A token that carries information about the user and is used for further verification.
 - **Password Hashing:** Protects user passwords by converting them into unreadable strings.
 - **Salting:** Enhances password security by adding randomness to the hash.
 - **Token Verification:** Ensures that only authorized users with valid tokens can access secure endpoints.